w4560000/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Tutorials/location-interception.md

     ```

-4. Calling `base.OnGetValue` actually retrieves the value from the underlying field or property, and populates the <xref:PostSharp.Aspects.LocationInterceptionArgs.Value> property.
+4. Calling `base.OnGetValue` actually retrieves the value from the underlying field or property, and populates the `Value` property.
 Add some code to check if the property currently is set to `null` If the current value is `null`, we want to return a predefined value.
-To do this we can set the <xref:PostSharp.Aspects.LocationInterceptionArgs.Value> property.
+To do this we can set the `Value` property.
 Any time this property is requested, and it is set to `null`, the value `"foo"` will be returned.

     ```csharp
     public override void OnGetValue(LocationInterceptionArgs args)